Project Description:

 Ice Level

-I created the Ice tileset used to build the Ice Level.
-I used the pencil tool in Photoshop with a 1-pixel size.
+I created the Ice tileset for the Ice Level using the pencil tool in Photoshop with a 1-pixel size.

 For the Level Design, I designed a map full of chilly traps that needed to be avoided: